Psychosapien/Learning-Terraform/Module Library/AVD Provisioning/README.md

 # AVD Provisioning Module

-This module is intended to be refernced by the AVD Pipeline.
+This module is intended to be referenced by the AVD Pipeline.

 You will need to change some information in here before it is ready to run, most notably: